UPDATE: This tutorial will also work in Windows 8.1.

 Sometimes 3rd party software also replace the default "Segoe UI Symbol" font in Windows 8 with an older version of the same font which can also cause this annoying issue.

 If you are also facing this problem, first check the version number of "Segoe UI Symbol" font in your Windows.
-It must be version 5.90 as shown in following image:
+It must be version 5.90 (in Windows 8) or version 6.09 (in Windows 8.1) as shown in following image:

 If the version number of the font in your system is 5.01, it means either you or a 3rd party software replaced the default font with an older version of the font which comes preinstalled with Windows 7: